hadynz/puppeteer-goodreads/README.md

 Scrapes private Kindle highlights for a Goodreads user using automation by headless chrome.

-This module was built using the excellent [node-typescript-boilerplate](node-typescript-boilerplate).
+This module was built using the excellent [node-typescript-boilerplate].

 ## Install